vanyanv/Level-Up/README.md

 ### The challenge

-Build a Gameified Progression tracker full stack Application using theMERN
+Build a Gameified Progression tracker full stack Application using the MERN stack

 ### Screenshot